SainathYelamanchali/GameOfThree/README.md

 ## Getting Started
-1. Start the rabbit mq service before starting the players check the status : rabbitmqctl.bat status
+1. Start the rabbit mq service before starting the players

+  check the status of rabbit mq : rabbitmqctl.bat status

   reference: https://www.rabbitmq.com/install-windows-manual.html

 2. Checkout the code to local repo and build the application using maven command